gmartijn/screenshottert/README.md

 # screenshottert
-easy tool to create quick screenshots using chrome and a list of domain names
+Easy tool to create quick screenshots using chrome and a list of domain names, to store when doing reconnaisance on a company/domain name.

+Prerequisites: Chrome installed on your computer, as administrator, user-only versions (e.g. installed in the profile of a user) will not be supported.

 How to use: